Branden Dozier: Calgary Stampeders

 As a free agent, he signed with Calgary Stampeders on February 11, 2020.
 After the CFL canceled the 2020 season due to the COVID-19 pandemic, Dozier chose to opt-out of his contract with the Stampeders on September 3, 2020.
 Despite opting out, he was technically still under contract with the Stampeders and signed an extension to remain with the club on February 2, 2021.

 On February 4, 2024, the Stampeders announced that Dozier had signed a contract extension with the team.
 He played in 14 regular season games in 2024 where he had 51 defensive tackles and three special teams tackles.
 He became a free agent upon the expiry of his contract on February 11, 2025.

 Hamilton Tiger-Cats

 On April 24, 2025, it was announced that Dozier had signed with the Hamilton Tiger-Cats.
 He played in the first four regular season games for the Tiger-Cats in 2025 where he had 13 defensive tackles and one special teams tackle before being moved to the injured list.
 He was later released on August 5, 2025.

 Toronto Argonauts

 On August 11, 2025, it was announced that Dozier had signed with the Toronto Argonauts.
+He played in the last nine games of the regular season where he had 32 defensive tackles, four special teams tackles, and five sacks.
+As a pending free agent, he was released in the following offseason on January 19, 2026.